vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 ./blockchain-explorer-rds.sh
 ```

-## Step 3 - Prepare Blockchain Explorer for use
+## Step 3 - Prepare Blockchain Explorer Postgres Database for use

 Once step 2 has completed and your Postgres instance is running, you will create tables in a Postgres database.
 These tables are used by Blockchain Explorer to store details of your Fabric network.
 Before running the script to create the tables, update the Blockchain Explorer table creation script.
 The columns created by the script are too small to contain the long peer names used by Managed Blockchain, so we edit the script to increase the length: